OnkarGhone/OnkarGhone/README.md

 - ❓ Ask me about anything related to MERN stack and related technologies

-- ⚡ Fun fact: I'm a also good at soldering.
+- ⚡ Fun fact: I'm good at soldering too.

 <br/>